Dhruv07Maurya/webx-MiniProject/READMe.md

 📌Customers can search for goods
 📌Add them to their cart
 📌Payment Gateway Functionality
-📌Admins can regulate shop products e.g stock level 📌Admins can change order status
+📌Admins can regulate shop products e.g stock

 OVERVIEW